The 8 Best Things to Do in Kansas City

 2. Visit the American Jazz Museum and other world-class institutions

 For a midsize city, Kansas City has several exceptional museums.
-Visit the Nelson-Atkins Museum of Art (free admission) to see the giant shuttlecock sculptures on the front lawn as well as robust Asian art, ceramic, photography, and centuries-old furniture collections, or spend the day at the National World War I Museum and Memorial ($18 for adult nonmembers), the only U.S. museum exclusively dedicated to remembering, interpreting, and understanding that war and its enduring impact.
-Other popular institutions include the American Jazz Museum ($10 for adults) in the 18th & Vine Historic Jazz District (where you’ll soon be able to visit Missouri’s first Black-owned brewery, Vine Street Brewing Co.).
+Visit the Nelson-Atkins Museum of Art to see the giant shuttlecock sculptures on the front lawn as well as robust Asian art, ceramic, photography, and centuries-old furniture collections, or spend the day at the National World War I Museum and Memorial ($18 for adult nonmembers), the only U.S. museum exclusively dedicated to remembering, interpreting, and understanding that war and its enduring impact.
+Other popular institutions include the American Jazz Museum ($10 for adults) in the 18th & Vine Historic Jazz District (where you can visit Missouri’s first Black-owned brewery, Vine Street Brewing Co.).
 And don’t miss the essential Negro Leagues Baseball Museum ($10 for adults), which works to preserve and celebrate the rich history of African American baseball and its impact on the social advancement of the United States.

 If you’re after an adrenaline-filled dose of family adventure, amusement park Worlds of Fun lives up to its name.
-It’s celebrating its 50th anniversary in 2023 and is bringing back a favorite coaster this summer, the Zambezi Zinger, which hits speeds of 45 mph over two minutes of thrills.
-The Kansas City Zoo, meanwhile, plans to unveil its $75 million aquarium featuring 34 exhibits by Labor Day.
+Fan favorite coaster, the Zambezi Zinger, reopened last year, and it’s a ride you cannot miss, hitting speeds of 45 mph during two minutes of thrills.
+The Kansas City Zoo is also perfect for family fun.
+It recently opened the Sobela Ocean Aquarium, which contains more than 8,000 ocean animals.

 Watch: Negin Farsad Takes a Trip to Kansas City